 If a musician wants to spell out the notes that form a chord or a melody, for example “C-E-G,” the visual image of each note on the page must be bound together with the verbal label that corresponds to that note.
 Associating a note on a specific line, or space between two lines, with a letter name isn’t enough, because the same line in the treble (top) or bass (bottom) clef corresponds to a different note.
 The problem is further compounded by the key signature—the sharps and flats—which typically appears only at the beginning of the staff, next to the clef sign.
 All of these pieces of information together provide the context that shapes how the brain translates a circle appearing on a line—a note—into a letter label.
 This context must be held in the musician’s working memory, a short-term buffer that the brain uses to maintain and compare pieces of information.

 Verbal labeling takes time, but musicians usually translate the visual image into movements more quickly.
-The same pieces of visual and contextual information that go into verbal labeling become bound instead to action plans that move The patient had trouble reading letter names and comprehending letter sounds, regardless of whether they were part of words or notes in a score, illustrating how a common mental representation of letters is likely involved in both language and music. the hand and fingers to appropriate locations on the piano or other instrument.
+The same pieces of visual and contextual information that go into verbal labeling become bound instead to action plans that move the hand and fingers to appropriate locations on the piano or other instrument.
 Because it was this ability to translate a musical score into action that was damaged after McDonald’s stroke, and because the stroke affected the angular and supramarginal gyri in his right parietal hemisphere, we can logically suspect that these parts of the brain are involved in binding together the mental representations of the notes and the actions.

 Researchers have learned recently that corresponding regions in the left hemisphere are also involved in reading music.
 But damage to that hemisphere has the opposite effect than the one that resulted from McDonald’s stroke.
 Daniele Schön, Ph.D., and his colleagues at the universities of Trieste and Padova studied a professional musician who had a stroke that damaged her left temporo-parietal area.2 In direct contrast to McDonald—who could name notes but not read and play them—she was unable to name the notes of a melody written in the bass clef, even though she could read the melody from the score flawlessly when playing it on the piano.
 Similarly, she could play notes whose names were spoken to her, but she had pronounced difficulty in writing those same notes.
 So in this case, the ability to bind note names with their visual symbols was impaired.